Welcome to St. Paul’s Episcopal Church!

 St. Paul’s This Week

-Our Wednesday Night Zoom Bible Study is on break until April 3rd.
+Our Wednesday Night Zoom Bible Study is April 17th at 7:00pm.
+Our scripture will be Acts 4:5-12.

 Looking ahead . . .